2023 Lititz, PA Swim Camp Series

 Click the “Curriculum Menu” below for more details about each Swim Camp!

 -> Availability in each session is limited to 24 participants to ensure the best learning experience!

 -> SAVE when you purchase a “Full Camp Bundle” for your swimmer's age group!

 Select a curriculum below

-- Bodyline: A butterfly race is going to be fastest with a proper bodyline.
+- Bodyline: A freestyle race is going to be fastest with the proper bodyline.
 Even the slightest adjustment of the chin, neck, and/or back can make a huge difference.
-As swimmers mature in the sport and grow physically, their body position shifts and bad habits can emerge.
-Participants will learn and practice proper posture and engagement of their core to have a strong foundation for better technique - creating a full-body connection for more hydrodynamic and efficient butterfly strokes.
+As swimmers mature in the sport and grow physically, their body position shifts and often bad habits are created.
+Participants will learn and practice proper posture and engagement of their core to have a strong foundation for better technique - creating a full-body connection for more hydrodynamic and efficient strokes.

-- Pull: Long and smooth strokes allow swimmers to have a more efficient and fluid butterfly.
-The pull in butterfly keeps a swimmer accelerating forward.
-Your clinicians will work with participants to establish an early vertical forearm, “the catch”, enabling the swimmers to put immediate pressure back on the water.
+- Pull: The pull in freestyle keeps a swimmer balanced and accelerating forward.
+Essentially the best swimmers are creating a paddle with every stroke.
+The clinicians will work with participants to establish an early vertical forearm “the catch”, enabling the swimmer to put immediate pressure back on the water.
 Properly completing the stroke keeps the swimmer moving forward efficiently and fast.